connectivecpp/chops-net-ip/doc/chops_net_ip.md

 ## Motivation

 Chops Net IP is motivated by the need for a networking library that:
-- is easy to use
+- is easy to use and integrates relatively quickly into an application or library
 - scales well
-- integrates relatively quickly into an application or library
 - is easy to use correctly and hard to use incorrectly
 - abstracts common TCP design usages into application supplied callback functions
 - performs well in many environments
-- allows data sending and receiving completely independent from each other
+- allows independent bi-directional data flow

 ## General Usage and Design Model